php-fig-rectified/fig-rectified-standards/Brace-Styles.md

 	Y
 X
 ```
-As one can cleary see, the single line is totally enough.
+As one can clearly see, the single line is totally enough.

 As for methods, compare:
 ```php